AdobeDocs/analytics.en/help/components/dimensions/browser-type.md

 ---
 # Browser type

-The 'Browser type' [dimension](overview.md) lists organizations who made the browser that the visitor uses.
+The 'Browser type' [dimension](overview.md) lists the organizations who made the browser that the visitor uses.
 This dimension is useful when you want to see which overarching browsers visitors use.
 It provides value over the 'Browsers' dimension in that it does not list different versions of the same browser as separate dimension items.

 ## Populate this dimension with data